-The N.C.
-Wildlife Resources Commission offers various types of licenses and permits that differ with regard to the activities they authorize.
+The North Carolina Wildlife Resources Commission offers various types of licenses and permits that differ with regard to the activities they authorize.
 This site provides information about the licenses and permits available, the privileges they authorize and the associated fees.
 All licenses are nontransferable.

-The Wildlife Commission offers many ways to purchase a license.
-Please note that a $2 transaction fee, as mandated by NCGS 113-270.1B, may apply at time of license purchase.
+There are many ways to purchase a license.
+Please note that a $5 transaction fee, as mandated by NCGS 113-270.1, may apply at time of license purchase.

 This depends on the type of activity that you plan to do and also if you live in the state of North Carolina.

 These are some of the questions that may help determine which license is best suited for you.
 For example, if you live outside of North Carolina and plan to make only one fishing trip to the state, then a non-resident, short-term license may be your best option.
 If you are resident and plan to hunt, fish and use the public Game Lands, then a resident Sportsman license may be your best option.
 Please review License Information | eRegulations to determine the license that meets your needs.

 What is a privilege?

 Annual and short-term licenses may have additional requirements called "privileges" that authorize particular hunting activities (example: hunting for big game).
 These privileges must be purchased in addition to the appropriate annual or short-term license.
 To determine which privileges are required in addition to the license, select Privilege Licenses.

 All licensed hunters hunting migratory game birds (dove, rails, woodcock, snipe, or waterfowl) in North Carolina are required to have certification in the Federal Harvest Information Program (HIP).
 Certification can be obtained free of charge from any Wildlife Service Agent* when you purchase a hunting license.